 What does this mean at the checkout?

 The shortage of workers throughout the summer period has proved challenging for producers.
-The impact has seen some growers cut back production, plant less labor-intensive crops, or leave the land altogether.
+The impact has seen some growers cut back production, plant less labour-intensive crops, or leave the land altogether.
 Favourable conditions will lead to increased production over the next six months.
 Unfortunately, high labour costs and crop losses will largely offset price falls typically experienced during strong production seasons.

 Both fruit and vegetable producers are relying upon locals to help fill the gaps left by overseas seasonal workers.
 Pay rates have generally risen as a result.
 When combined with the costs of continued crop losses and tightening supply, this will likely see costs passed onto the consumer.
 Prices of some fruit and vegetable products are expected to remain in line with 2020-21 figures.